alpaka-group/alpaka/docs/source/dev/style.rst

   git add -u

 will make the next commit pass.
-Although disencouraged, in urgent cases it might be needed to be able to commit even if the checks fail.
+Although discouraged, in urgent cases it might be needed to be able to commit even if the checks fail.
 For such cases, you can either use

 .. code-block:: bash